spujadas/departure-python/docs/index.md

 The National Rail engine is powered by [National Rail Enquiries](https://www.nationalrail.co.uk/).
 The built-in list of National Rail station codes was derived from https://www.nationalrail.co.uk/stations_destinations/48541.aspx.

-The built-in list of [Nederlandse Spoorwegen](http://ns.nl/) station codes was retrieved from [Rijden de Treinen](https://www.rijdendetreinen.nl/over/open-data).
+The built-in list of Nederlandse Spoorwegen station codes was retrieved from [Rijden de Treinen](https://www.rijdendetreinen.nl/over/open-data).

+The built-in WSDL file used to access RATP's real-time web service was extracted from [RATP's API development kit](https://data.ratp.fr/page/temps-reel/).